Gable and Lombard: Critical reception

-Facts, shmacts.
-You want to know about the movie.

 IT'S PURE cornball, filled with every cliche.
 James Brolin looks and sounds like Gable from his "Gone With the Wind" period.
 That might be appealing, but it's a mistake, because what we get is a constant imitation of a Gable performance, rather than Gable as he must have been off-screen.
 Further proof that this film is not a re-creation of the Gable-Lombard love affair, but a corny love story featuring Gable in his most popular screen personage the aw, shucks, reluctant sex symbol.

-Jill Clayburgh is a more successful performance as comedienne Lombard.
+So far I haven't mentioned Jill Clayburgh's more successful performance as comedienne Lombard.
 The reason is Lombard is not crucial to this movie.
 Not many people remember her, at least not enough to warrant financing for the film.
 Her subordinate role is apparent in the film itself.
 The script presents her as a foul-mouthed, slightly, cloying gal with a powerful hankering for the big lug that is Gable.

-Actually, whether or not this project makes money is immaterial.
-Similar fare already is in production.
-"W. C. Fields and Me," starring Rod Steiger, is due later this year.
-A film biography of Rudolph Valentino is soon to begin production.
-Only in Hollywood.